 After significant events like bushfires, sometimes local councils will impose new regulations and fire safety standards for bushfire prone areas.
 New regulations may also have been introduced since your home was initially built.

 Whether you are covered for these costs depends on your policy.
 An example of a clause to look out for is:

 “We will also pay any additional costs required for your buildings to comply with government or local authority by-laws.”

 It is likely that you will be covered for additional compliance costs if your policy is to replace your property “as new” or if you have “total replacement cover”.

 URGENT FINANCIAL NEED

-This Code also obliges your insurer to fast-track your claim if you are in urgent financial need (Clause 7.7a) and to make an advance payment within 5 business days of you satisfactorily demonstrating your urgent financial need (Clause 7.7b).
+The General Insurance Code of Practice obliges your insurer to fast-track your claim if you are in urgent financial need (Clause 7.7a) and to make an advance payment within 5 business days of you satisfactorily demonstrating your urgent financial need (Clause 7.7b).
 Any advance payment will be deducted from the total value of your claim.

 PART 6: WHAT CAN I DO IF MY CLAIM IS REFUSED, OR IF THE CLAIM IS TAKING TOO LONG?
 HOW DO I RAISE A COMPLAINT?

 You can raise a dispute with the insurer’s internal dispute resolution department (“IDR”).
 You can obtain these details from:

 - the Australian Financial Complaints Authority (AFCA) ‘find a financial firm’ web page